 You should build your app so that it works well and is reliable.
-If you ever have questions – for example, when to use the Bulk API – we'll be happy to help.
+If you ever have questions we're always happy to help.

 - Use OAuth as the only method of authorization for your app and use the scopes you've been granted for the use case(s) they were granted for

 - Use a supported (ideally the newest) API version to build your app

 - Use our APIs as intended and as efficiently as possible - e.g. use Bulk APIs where possible, use continuous syncing over bulk exports etc.